tls-md/tls-md/TLS/Concepts/ATTACK.md

 [COVERT/OVERT]
 [GENERAL/SPECIFIC]
 [LARGE-SCALE/SMALL-SCALE]
-1. The general word for any attack is gōng 攻 (ant. shǒu 守 "defend"; success kè 克 ) which can be used in a general sense referring to all kinds of attack, although that word does also have the specific meaning of a pointed campaign against a certain locality.
-(Note 戰必勝，攻必克。 )
+1. The general word for any attack is gōng [[攻]] (ant. shǒu [[守]] "defend"; success kè [[克]] ) which can be used in a general sense referring to all kinds of attack, although that word does also have the specific meaning of a pointed campaign against a certain locality.
+(Note [[戰必勝]]，[[攻必克]]。 )
 [GENERAL]
-2. Fá 伐 refers to a large-scale typically destructive formal attack by one state on another, typically formally announced, and with much beating of drums.
+2. Fá [[伐]] refers to a large-scale typically destructive formal attack by one state on another, typically formally announced, and with much beating of drums.
 [DESCENDING], [MILITARY!], [LARGE-SCALE!], [OVERT]
-3. Qīn 侵 refers to a less formal attack, typically unannounced beforehand, and typically aimed at taking the enemy's territory.
+3. Qīn [[侵]] refers to a less formal attack, typically unannounced beforehand, and typically aimed at taking the enemy's territory.
 [COVERT!], [DEROGATORY], [MILITARY], [SPECIFIC]
-4. Xí 襲 refers to a surreptitious attack, on the sly, without any self-righteous pomp.
+4. Xí [[襲]] refers to a surreptitious attack, on the sly, without any self-righteous pomp.
 [COVERT+], [MILITARY], [SPECIFIC]
-5. Zhēng 征 refers to a typically punitive campain of some size against a state, construed as being of lower status.
+5. Zhēng [[征]] refers to a typically punitive campain of some size against a state, construed as being of lower status.
 [COMMENDATORY], [DESCENDING], [MILITARY], [LARGE-SCALE], [OVERT]
-6. Tǎo 討 refers to a an extended explicitly punitive campaign by someone who construes himself as being in moral authority and entitled to uphold rectitude and morality through warfare.
-(Also figurative as in 天討有罪 "Heaven punishes those who are guilty".
+6. Tǎo [[討]] refers to a an extended explicitly punitive campaign by someone who construes himself as being in moral authority and entitled to uphold rectitude and morality through warfare.
+(Also figurative as in [[天討有罪]] "Heaven punishes those who are guilty".
 See PUNISH)
 [COMMENDATORY], [DESCENDING+], [MILITARY], [OVERT]
-7. Wéi 圍 refers specifically to military attack by surrouding the enemy.
+7. Wéi [[圍]] refers specifically to military attack by surrouding the enemy.
 [MILITARY], [OVERT], [SPECIFIC]
-8. Kòu 寇 refers derogatorily to a wanton enemy attack.
+8. Kòu [[寇]] refers derogatorily to a wanton enemy attack.
 [DEROGATORY+], [MILITARY]
 ## Modern Chinese Criteria
 進攻